Andrettin/Wyrmsun/readme.txt

 - Heroes are no longer hireable.
 - Added special graphics for Rugnur (axefighter) (graphics by b_o).
 - Greebo's icon and UI image have been updated (by b_o).
+- Heroes now begin scenarios with the experience necessary to be at the level they are on (previously they always began with 0 experience).

 * Items
 - When items are used, now they display a message instead of a dialogue.